ISC-Project-Phoenix/design/software/ros/hybrid_pp.md

 ## Summary

-Path tracking implementation of the pure pursuit algorithm used to command velocity and ackerman angle to navigate to calculated points along a selected path.
-In addition to traditional pure pursuit, we also add an obstacle avoidance component.
-This works by repelling the paths away from obstacles, causing the kart to swerve around them.
-This is reactive, and thus relies on the higher level planner to handle replanning if the kart is thrown off course by this avoidance.
+Path tracking implementation of the pure pursuit algorithm used to command velocity and Ackerman angle to navigate to calculated points along a selected path.

 ### Subscribes

 - `/odom`: Odometry, this is used to get the linear velocity to determine a look ahead distance.
-- `/path`: This is the path that is being supplied from the obj_planner node, should be a list of midpoints between respective left and right cones.
+- `/path`: This is the path that is being supplied from the polynomial planner node, should be a list points offset to the middle of the lane from the left side of the track
-- `/scan` - LiDAR scans to avoid

 ### Publishes